Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/the-basics/messaging-system.md

 ClientRPC's function the same way.
 When they are invoked, they are also invoked on the Host.
 This allows you to write the same code for the host and normal players.

 ### Custom Messages
 If you don't want to use the MLAPI's messaging.
 You don't have to.
-You can use a thin layer called "Custom Messages" (these can be used in combinaton with RPC messages aswell).
+You can use a thin layer called "Custom Messages" (these can be used in combination with RPC messages as well).
 Custom messages allows you to implement your own behaviour and add custom targeting etc. Custom messages are messages unbound to any game object.

 Custom messages comes in two forms, named and unnamed.
-Unnamed messages can be though of as a single sending channel.
+Unnamed messages can be thought of as a single sending channel.
 A message sent has one receive handler, this is useful for building your own custom messaging **system**.
 If you want a completed messaging system, you can use named messages.
 The receiver registers one listen handler for each message type, and the sender can choose what type to send.

 #### Unnamed Messages